Celebrate National Ceviche Day in Dubai

 Another hotspot to try the ceviche (and celebrate the day) is in Souk Madinat’s Japanese eatery Sushiyaki.
 Check out the seabass ceviche, priced at Dh79, here.
 The ceviche is nestled in an orange rocoto sauce with hints of spice from black chilli oil with chulp and choclo corn.
 You’ll find the bites leave you with a mild coal-like note thanks to black charcoal cassava.

-Another crowd-favourite spot with delicious ceviche is Coya Dubai, which is offering a platter of ceviches – including seabass, yellowfin tuna, sea bream, and swordfish – for Dh388.
+Another crowd-favourite spot with delicious ceviche is COYA Dubai, which is unveiling an exclusive ceviche platter on June 28 in honour of World Ceviche Day.
+It will be available till July 6.
+The platter, priced at Dh278, features a variety of ceviche including seabass, yellowfin tuna, red snapper, salmon, and yellowtail.

 ALSO READ: